Leading Scholar Award

 - Do your best to think of a question and response that will best convey your leadership experiences to us.
 We want to know who you are, get a glimpse of your personality, and learn about the positive qualities that you will bring to Michigan Tech.

 - Don't think about what we want to read--think about what you want to write about.

 - We encourage your essay to focus not only on your accomplishments, but on the type of person you have become as a result of those achievements.

 - Try to avoid writing a resume and instead focus on how you have used the skills you have gained to positively influence a leadership outcome or experience.

-- We strongly encourage you to write your essay (maximum of 3000 characters) in Word or a similar program which allows you to copy and paste into the online application system.
+- We strongly encourage you to write your essay (maximum of 3000 characters including spaces) in Word or a similar program which allows you to copy and paste into the online application system.
 At this time, our application system does not allow you to save your work to complete it at a later date.
-Nominations are limited to 5000 characters.
+Nominations are limited to 5000 characters including spaces.

 - With these suggestions in mind, ensure that your essay is well written, free of errors, follows the instructions, and is submitted on time.
 The application system will close at 11:59 p.m. (eastern time) on October 15--late submissions will not be accepted.

 See our Financial Aid Leading Scholar page for additional details.